 When you pull up your own report, your score won’t be affected as it is when a lender pulls it up.
 Review the report every two to three months, so you can track the progress you’re making in managing your credit.
 By paying your bills on time and reducing your credit card balances, you should see a steady improvement in your score.

 At least one consumer credit reporting company has a program that can help those with a limited credit history.
 Some programs allow you to include additional information, such as checking and savings accounts, on your report.
-You may also want to consider working with an agency who specializes in teaching how to raise your credit score and leads you through the process.
+You may also want to consider working with an agency that specializes in teaching how to raise your credit score and leads you through the process.

 Maybe you have a friend or family member who is willing to put you as an authorized user on their card.
 Don’t use the credit card; instead, you can show that you have available credit, but you aren’t using it.
 This affects your “credit utilization” and goes a long way toward improving your score.